Visiting and Live-in Care in Preston

 If you’re receiving direct payments for social care through social services, we are able to accept top-ups to these payments.
 Get in touch to find out more.

 Helping Hands has provided exactly the service we were looking for – a flexible , friendly, and caring service, and a willingness to do whatever happens to need doing at the time.

 I fell in love with caring at a young age and I enjoy seeing the difference I can make to people’s lives.
 I think it’s important to enable my customers do to all of the things they enjoy.

 Continuous live-in care for peace of mind

 Over time, you might feel that you need a bit more support.
-With 24-hour live-in care, you can have a fully-trained carer on hand at all times during the day and night to ensure you’re always safe and have a continuous level of care.
+With 24-hour live-in care in Preston, you can have a fully-trained carer on hand at all times during the day and night to ensure you’re always safe and have a continuous level of care.

 Rather than having to through the transitions and upheaval caused by moving into residential care, live-in care lets you keep your routines and have full support in all areas of your life.
 Live-in care covers a wide range of areas.
 Some of these can be:

 - Managing medication; prompting and reminding you to take your tablets at the right time